Consensys/doc.gnark/docs/Concepts/schemes_curves.md

 ### Groth16

-Groth16 is a circuit-specific preprocessing general-purpose zk-SNARK construction introduced by Jens Groth in 2016.
-It has become since a de-facto standard used in several blockchain projects due to the constant size of its proof and its appealing verifier time.
+Groth16 is a circuit-specific preprocessing general-purpose zk-SNARK construction.
+It has become a de-facto standard used in several blockchain projects due to the constant size of its proof, and its appealing verifier time.
 On the downside, Groth16 needs a circuit-specific trusted setup for its preprocessing phase.

 !!! info